aphil311/fertility-prediction-challenge/description.md

 # Description of submission

-binary logistic regression with one variable - age - selected manually
+binary logistic regression using background variables selected manually to give insight into the relative class of an individual (education, living situation, etc.)